ucan-wg/delegation/README.md

 # 0. Abstract

 User-Controlled Authorization Network (UCAN) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
 It provides public-key verifiable, delegable, expressive, openly extensible [capabilities] by extending the familiar [JWT] structure.
 UCANs achieve public verifiability with chained certificates and [decentralized identifiers (DIDs)][DID].
 Verifiable chain compression is enabled via [content addressing].
 Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
-UCAN allows for the creation and discharge of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.
+UCAN allows for the creation, delegation, and invocation of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.

 ## Language